-We now test the hierarchy extraction and synthesis capabilities of the approach, with the COMAN robot.
-Since the kinematic chains of the humanoid arms share the waist joints, task incompatibilities often occur during bimanual manipulation when the tasks of the two arms are too far apart (Figure \ref{fig:COMAN_PrioritiesCloseFar}).
+We now test the hierarchy identification and synthesis capabilities of the approach with the humanoid robot COMAN.
+Since the kinematic chains of the humanoid arms share the waist joints, incompatibilities often occur during bimanual manipulation when the tasks of the two arms are too distant (Figure \ref{fig:COMAN_PrioritiesCloseFar}).
 In this experiment we use the proposed approach to teach the robot which arm has priority over the other.
-If correctly learned, the robot will prioritize one of the references when the two are incompatible and will closely track both when reachable.

-We consider a TP-GMM with $P=2$ candidate hierarchies, corresponding to the two possible combinations of priorities, i.e. priority on left arm with the right arm as secondary and vice-versa.
-We denote the Jacobians of each arm (from the base link) by $\mb{J}_{\!\!L}$, $\mb{J}_{\!\!R}$, with corresponding pseudoinverses $\mb{J}^\psin_{\!\!L}$, $\mb{J}^\psin_{\!\!R}$ and null space projection matrices $\mb{N}_{\!\!L}$, $\mb{N}_{\!\!R}$.
-We thus employ the task parameters
+If correctly learned, the robot will prioritize one of the references when the two are incompatible and closely track both when reachable.
+We consider $P=2$ candidate hierarchies, corresponding to the two possible combinations of priorities, i.e., priority on left arm with the right arm as secondary and vice-versa.
+We denote the Jacobians of each arm (from the waist link) by $\mb{J}_{\!\!L}$, $\mb{J}_{\!\!R}$, with corresponding pseudoinverses $\mb{J}^\psin_{\!\!L}$, $\mb{J}^\psin_{\!\!R}$ and null space projection matrices $\mb{N}_{\!\!L}$, $\mb{N}_{\!\!R}$, yielding the task parameters